Updated May 2026 with current Indian retail prices.

 Is Zebronics monitor warranty reliable?

-Zebronics’ warranty is 1 year (vs 3 years for Dell, Acer, AOC, Samsung).
+Zebronics’ warranty is 1 year (vs 3 years for Dell and Acer).
 Their geographic reach is good, they have service partners in many Tier-2 and Tier-3 cities.
-The process for claiming warranty is less streamlined than Dell or Samsung, and there have been user reports of slow resolution times.
+The process for claiming warranty is less streamlined than Dell, and there have been user reports of slow resolution times.
 For a monitor you are buying as a primary gaming display, the 1-year limitation is a real concern compared to 3-year coverage from the other brands in this list.

 24 vs 27 inch at this price?